We hope you enjoy this web site and what it represents.

 Halloween is a healthy expression and outlet for those experiences."

-She said she was "heartfully sorry'' for the Witch craze
+She said she was "heartfully sorry'' for the Witch prosecutions and executions

 in New England a little over three centuries ago.